cristianoccazinsp/react-native-sketch-draw/README.md

 ### Props

 1. `selectedTool` - Set the tool id to be selected.
+    *  Tool Id can be found using SketchDraw tooltype constants eg. `SketchDraw.constants.toolType.pen.id`
 2. `toolColor` - Set color for pen, using CSS colors.
 3. `localSourceImagePath` - Local file path of the image.
 4. `onSaveSketch(saveArgs)` - Callback when saving is complete.